Water and Wastewater Collection FAQs

 Q: Is there information about the city of Lakewood water quality?

 A: Yes.
-The most recent City of Lakewood Water Quality Report may be found on the city’s website at:
+The most recent City of Lakewood Water Quality Report may be found on the city’s website by clicking here.

 Annual water reports are typically issued to the city within six (6) months of the year end.
 Next water quality report expected to be issued by June one (1).